Events play a vital role in attracting visitors to Queensland and supporting the state's $27 billion tourism industry.

 View the Queensland Events Calendar for a range of dynamic and growing sport, arts, entertainment and cultural events throughout Queensland.

-The Department of Innovation, Tourism Industry Development and the Commonwealth Games coordinates the Queensland Government's deliverables for nationally significant major events, often in partnership with the Federal Government and other states.
+The Department of Innovation and Tourism Industry Development coordinates the Queensland Government's deliverables for nationally significant major events, often in partnership with the Federal Government and other states.

 The department works to ensure the state receives benefits from its investment into major events by leveraging across other departments and agencies, whilst supporting the operational delivery of the event.